ipyflow/ipyflow/README.md

-If you'd like to skip the elevator pitch and skip straight to installation / activation instructions (tl;dr `pip install ipyflow` and pick `Python 3 (ipyflow)` from the kernel dropdown), jump to [quick start](#quick-start) below; otherwise, keep reading to learn about `ipyflow`'s features.
+If you'd like to skip the elevator pitch and skip straight to installation / activation instructions (tl;dr `pip install ipyflow` and pick `Python 3 (ipyflow)` from the kernel dropdown), jump to [quick start](#quick-start) below; otherwise, keep reading to learn about IPyflow's features.

 Features
 --------
-`ipyflow` ships with classic Jupyter + JupyterLab extensions that provide the following user-facing features.
+IPyflow ships with classic Jupyter + JupyterLab extensions that provide the following user-facing features.

 ### Execution Suggestions

-`ipyflow` understands exactly what data changed in your notebook, when it changed, and when it got referenced.
+IPyflow understands exactly what data changed in your notebook, when it changed, and when it got referenced.
 This allows it to provide *execution suggestions* whenever running some upstream cell changes data that downstream cells depend on.
 To keep the execution state consistent with the code in cells,